NodeBB-Community/nodebb-plugin-telegram-notifications/README.md

 ## Configuration

 1. Install and activate this plugin.
-1. [Create your Bot](https://core.telegram.org/bots/), and obtain your bot token
+2. [Create your Bot](https://core.telegram.org/bots/), and obtain your bot token
-1. Enter the token into the plugin's setup page (`/admin/telegram`), and save.
+3. Enter the token into the plugin's setup page (`/admin/telegram`), and save.
-1. Reload NodeBB.
+4. Reload NodeBB.

+## User Congig
+1. Talk to the bot and get user token
+2. Go to yourdomain/telegram/settings and fill the token
+3. Have fun

+## Commands on telegram
+Reply thread
+ /r topicID message

+Send chat
+ /chat userslug message

+Show Recent
+/recent

+Show last post on a topic
+/read topicID (number of posts)